Not since the days of the First Doctor, had three seperate companions travelled with the Doctor – for an extended period; all at the same time.

 “You’re needed.
 You mustn’t die, Doctor!”
 Nyssa – Caves Of Androzani

-Nyssa’s father – Tremas, was killed by the Master and his body was stolen and possessed in The Keeper Of Traken – 1980.
+Nyssa’s father – Tremas, was killed by the Master and his body was stolen – and possessed in The Keeper Of Traken – 1980.

-As a result of the Master’s actions, a being known as – “The Watcher” transported Nyssa to planet Logopolis to meet the Fourth Doctor again, in Logopolis – 1980.
+As a result of the Master’s actions, a being known as – “The Watcher” transported Nyssa to planet Logopolis – to meet the Fourth Doctor again, in Logopolis – 1980.

-Nyssa requested that the Doctor take her with him to see the Universe but more secretly Nyssa wished to see and save her possessed father – somehow, from the Master.
+Nyssa requested that the Doctor take her with him, to see the Universe but more secretly Nyssa wished to see (and save) her possessed father – somehow; from the Master.

-Nyssa was to meet her double in the universe, on 1920’s Earth – young high society flapper – Ann Talbot in The Black Orchid- 1982 Who was confused for and replaced her human counterpart for a time.
+Nyssa was to meet her double in N-space universe, on 1920’s Earth – young high society flapper – ‘Ann Talbot’ in The Black Orchid- 1982.
+Nyssa replqced Talbot for a time.

 Origin : Earth